 Octopus are caught incidentally throughout the BSAI in both state and federally-managed bottom trawl, longline, and pot fisheries.
 Until recently, retention of octopus when caught has been minor, because of a lack of commercial market.
 Retained octopus were used and sold primarily for bait.
-In recent years, however, a commercial market for human consumption of octopus has developed in Alaska, with ex-vessel prices in the range of \$0.90/lb (J. Nordeen, Harbor Crown Seafoods, personal communication).
+In recent years, however, a commercial market for human consumption of octopus has developed in Alaska, with exvessel prices in the range of \$0.90/lb (J. Nordeen, Harbor Crown Seafoods, personal communication).
 Reported harvest from incidental catch in state fisheries in the BSAI ranged from 18-69 mt between 1996 and 2002, but more than doubled to 166 mt in 2003 (ADF&G 2004).
 From 1997 through 2003, percent retention of octopus from observed hauls in federal waters averaged 22-31% across all gears, with highest retention (48-59%) in pot gear, presumably for bait.
-In 2005 and 2006, however, reported retention was 70% from pot gear and 436-41% from bottom trawls.
+In 2005 and 2006, however, reported retention was 70% from pot gear and 46-41% from bottom trawls.
 Reported retention of octopus in longline fisheries is small, probably due to processing limitations.

 Mortality of discarded octopus is expected to vary with gear type and octopus size.
 Mortality of small individuals and deep-water animals in trawl catch is probably high.
 Larger individuals may also have high trawl mortality if either towing or deck sorting times are long.
 Octopus caught with longline and pot gear are more likely to be handled and returned to the water quickly, thus improving the probability of survival.
-Octopuses have no swim bladder and can survive out of water for brief periods.
+Bycatch mortality in these situations is thought to be low because octopuses have no swim bladder and are not affected by depth changes, and can survive out of water for brief periods.
 Large octopus caught in pots were observed to be very active during AFSC field studies and are expected to have a high survival rate.
 Octopus survival from longlines is probably high unless the individual is hooked through the mantle or head.
 Observers report that octopus in longline hauls are often simply holding on to hooked bait or fish catch and are not hooked directly.

 From 1992-2002 total incidental catch of octopus in federal waters, estimated from observed hauls, was generally between 100 and 400 mt, although an unusually high catch of 1,017 mt was estimated for 1995 (Table 3).
 In 2004, the estimated catch of octopus was 516 tons.
 2004 appears to have been a high abundance year for octopus, with reports of octopus so numerous they interfered with pot cod fishing (R. Morrison, NMFS, personal communication).
 Catch in 2005-2006 was lower, at 338 and 334 tons, respectively.
-Catch in 2007 and 2008 has been very low, with only 180 tons for all of 2007 and catch through October 3, 2008 of 84 tons.
+Catch in 2007 and 2008 has been very low, with only 166 mt in 2007 and 194 mt in 2008.
 The majority of both federal and state incidental catch of octopus continues to come from Pacific cod fisheries, primarily pot fisheries (Table 3, ADF&G 2004).
 Some catch is also taken in bottom trawl fisheries for cod, flatfish, and pollock.
 The overwhelming majority of catch in federal waters occurs around Unimak Pass in statistical reporting areas 519, 517, and 509.
 The species of octopus taken is not known, although size distributions suggest that the majority of the catch from pots is E. dofleini (see below).